saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

     GTKWave
 ```

-The generated waveform can then be compared with the RTL simulation waveform.
+The resulting waveform can be compared against the waveform produced by RTL simulation.

 ---

 ## 4. Example: 2:1 MUX

-A simple combinational MUX can be described as:
+A simple combinational MUX can be represented as:

 ```verilog
 assign y = (a & b) | c;
 ```

-The corresponding gate-level representation is:
+The corresponding gate-level structure is:

 ```text
 a ───┐